Ask. Learn. Improve

 What a semantic context layer actually does

-Real-time business state: which planes are in the air right now.
-Whether a crew member has enough rest hours.
-What inventory is available at a given warehouse.
+• Real-time business state: which planes are in the air right now, whether a crew member has enough rest hours, what inventory is available at a given warehouse.
 Data that changes continuously and can't be pre-loaded.

-Why RAG still matters
+Why RAG still matters alongside semantic infrastructure

 "We don't expect humans to remember everything by heart," he said.
 "When somebody asks a question, you have to know to go and do a little bit of a search, find the right relevant part and bring it back."
-That's RAG.
-Regulations.
-Company handbooks.
-Technical documentation.
-Content that's too large to load into every context and needs to be retrieved on demand.
+That's RAG: regulations, company handbooks, technical documentation, content that's too large to load into every context and needs to be retrieved on demand.

 "The mistake of the past was they thought one technology can just give you everything," Netz said.